ujr/swtools/doc/Tools.md

 Sorting
 -------

+Chapter 4 develops a tool to sort the lines in text files, much like the standard Unix *sort* tool.
+We need a sorting algorithm, a definition for ordering lines and characters, input and output routines, and a way to cope with *big* files (larger than fit into memory).

 Bubble sort [p.109] is simple, well-known, but slow (running time grows as _n_ squared when _n_ is the input size).
 Shell sort [p.110] is more complex, faster, and like Bubble sort,